 Ethan, a podcast listener in the Middle East, sends us this email to ask: “Pastor John, does the Bible say or imply that part of the message of the cross is our innate value?
 In other words, does the price paid to redeem us mean we were worth it?
 And if the cross tells believers about our value, what about those for whom Christ did not die.
 Are they less valuable?”
 What would you say to Ethan?

 This kind of question has been around my entire adult life.
-I can remember back at Bethel.
-I have been responding to this question for over 40 years.
+I have been responding to this question for over forty years, even during my time at Bethel University.
 And I have heard people say things like: “If you want to see how much you are worth, look at the price God was willing to pay for you.”
 Or sometimes it comes in a little more ambiguous form: “God don’t die for trash.”

-And if someone says: But he didn’t die for horses.
-My response is: Horses would have been easier to die for.
-The fact that he chose to die for humans instead of animals is not because we were more deserving, but because he meant to create what he had thrown away; namely, what we had thrown away; namely, worshiping souls.
-Therefore it is right to say: Christ did not die to respond to innate value.
+Therefore, it is right to say that Christ did not die to respond to innate value.
 He died to create Spirit-wrought value.
 Ephesians 2:10 says, “We are his workmanship, created in Christ Jesus for good works, which God prepared beforehand, that we should walk in them.”
-O, there is worth!
-There is value in the new creation with all of its worshiping bent.
+Oh, there is worth!
+There is value in the new creation, with all of its worshiping bent.